MinionAttack/fragility_coling_2022/README.md

 - Parsers: Contains the parsers used in the paper.
-- Results - Scores: Contains the prediction files and the scripts to calculate the scores in case the evaluation function of the parsers cannot be used because no models are trained or are not available.[^1]
+- Results - Scores: Contains the prediction files and the scripts to calculate the scores in case the evaluation function of the parsers cannot be used because no models are trained or are not available.[^1] Also included are PDFs with the results of the evaluation functionality of the parsers themselves on the models trained with the files predicted by these models.
 - Tools: It contains the tools used to manipulate the files and adapt them to the needs of the parsers used in the paper.

 [^1]: Disclaimer: In this case the script `conll18_ud_eval.py` is used and has been adapted to work with the *SyntacticPointer* parser to